-Although participants in the tone-detection conditions recalled fewer items than those in the full-attention condition, recall of the most important items did not differ relative to the full-attention condition.
-In all but the full-attention condition, participants may have adjusted to this general memory impairment by selectively allocating their attention to the high-value items and refining their strategy with continued task experience, as suggested by performance in later lists (see Fig. 5).
-Overall, these results provide a more detailed analysis of attention during encoding of high- and low-value items, and they support the main findings from Experiment 1.
+Although participants in the tone conditions recalled fewer items than those who studied under full attention, recall of the most important items did not differ relative to full attention.
+Under divided attention, participants may have adjusted by selectively allocating their attention to the high-value items and refining their strategy with continued task experience, as suggested by performance in later lists (see Figure 4).

+Overall, these results provide a more detailed analysis of attention during encoding of highand low-value items and support the main findings from Experiment 1.